zhibailin/MasteringEnglish/15-Read_What_You_Love_Until_You_Love_To_Read.md

 There are actually things you can read, especially [[early on]], that will program your brain a certain way, and then later things that you read, you will decide whether those things are true or false __based on the earlier things__.

+So, it is important that you read foundational things.
+And foundational things, I would say, are the original books in a given field that are very scientific in their nature.

+For example,
+__instead of__ reading a business book, __pick up__ Adam Smith’s The Wealth of Nations.
+__Instead of__ reading a book on biology or evolution that’s written today, I __would pick up__ Darwin’s Origin of the Species.
+__Instead of__ reading a book on [[biotech]] right now that may be very advanced, I __would just pick up__ The Eighth Day of Creation by Watson and Crick.
+__Instead of__ reading advanced books on what [[cosmology]] and what Neil Degrasse Tyson and Stephen Hawking have been saying, you __can pick up__ Richard Feynman’s Six Easy Pieces and start with basic physics.